Lending on Trust Deed Investments

 How to find private Deeds of Trust

 To find Deeds of Trust in your area, call a licensed Loan broker, or do an online search on ‘Deeds of Trust Investments in ‘your city’ and ‘state”.
 In 2009, federal law changed and made it a violation of law for an individual who is not licensed as a Loan broker to lend money on residential real estate.
-Residential real estate is defined as any 1 to 4-unit property: single-family residences, duplex, triplex, and fourplex are all residential properties.
+Residential real estate is defined as any 1 to 4-unit property: single-family residences, duplexes, triplex, and fourplex are all residential properties.

 Investigate the broker by asking for references: from their investors, their vendors, their employees, and their borrowers.
 If they are honorable, they will give you names and phone numbers that you can verify.
 And if that company tells you that they cannot give you references because they will be violating privacy laws, then do not invest with them.
 Every broker should have customers and investors willing to speak with you about their interaction with their Deeds of Trust broker.
-When you call the references, ask for the property address that was Loaned on and then follow the instructions in the next section to verify the data.
+When you call the references, ask for the property address that was Loaned on and follow the instructions in the next section to verify the data.

-The biggest scams in Deeds of Trust lending came from brokers selling the same Deeds of Trust repeatedly, and not recording the Deeds of Trust with the recorder’s office.
+The biggest scams in Deeds of Trust lending came from brokers repeatedly selling the same Deeds of Trust and not recording the Deeds of Trust with the recorder’s office.

-They are written so that the lender gives money to the borrower to purchase a real property (home) and the borrower signs a Deed of Trust giving the property to the natural 3rd party trustee to be held in trust for the lender.
+They are written so that the lender gives money to the borrower to purchase a real property (home), and the borrower signs a Deed of Trust giving the property to the natural 3rd party trustee to be held in trust for the lender.
 (I like to think the trustee takes the Deed of Trust and puts it in the top drawer of their desk and waits.)

 This is noted in the Deed of Trust and is called the ‘power of sale clause’ for example: